geojupyter/jupytergis/python/jupytergis/README.md

    ```yaml
    - jupytergis-lite
    ```
+3. **Add your data and jGIS files** under the `content/` directory of your repository.
+   These files will be available directly inside your Lite deployment.
-3. **Enable GitHub Pages** under *Settings → Pages* for your repository.
+4. **Enable GitHub Pages** under *Settings → Pages* for your repository.
-4. Once the build completes, your Lite deployment will be live at:
+5. Once the build completes, your Lite deployment will be live at:
    ```
    https://<username>.github.io/<repo-name>/
    ```